How My Food Blog Side Hustle Made $20,000 its First Year

 Around 2010 I started a Tumblr site, which I used mostly to record my daily meals and exercise (riveting information, obviously).
 But I was inconsistent and let this go around 2013 when I went back to school to become a dietitian and my life was consumed by finishing my degree in nutrition and completing my one-year dietetic internship program — learn more about becoming a registered dietitian nutritionist here.

 Fast forward to 2015 and I decided to give blogging another shot.
 My husband and I were finishing up our degrees and spent our summers traveling the world.
-Friends and family began asking for travel and restaurant recommendations for the destinations we had visited, and instead of typing out long emails each and every time I decided to start a food travel blog so I could easily share those pages (which are still available in the Green Travel Archives).
-And that’s how “Fork in the Road” was named — food and travel.
+Friends and family began asking for travel and restaurant recommendations for the destinations we had visited, and instead of typing out long emails each and every time I decided to start a food travel blog so I could easily share those pages .
+And that's how “Fork in the Road” was named — food and travel.